A soothing spa among dramatic landscapes – what could be better?Read more...

 The delightful metropolis of Taipei is a hive of cultural activity © Richie Chan, Shutterstock

 Taiwan’s vibrant capital has plenty to offer visitors, with the world-class National Palace Museum as the undisputed jewel in the crown.

 Twenty-first-century Taipei is a delightful metropolis in which to spend time.
 It’s safe and easy to get around and there’s plenty to see and do in multiple categories including museums, temples, gastronomy, nature rambles and shopping.

 For many, the mere fact that Taipei has the world-class National Palace Museum justifies time in the capital.
 Visitors shouldn’t, however, obsess about that stupendous repository to the exclusion of other attractions, such as the exquisite Baoan Temple.
-Nor should they pack their schedule with too much sightseeing.
-One of Taipei’s most pleasurable pastimes is simply lingering on a busy street and watching passers-by: office workers in the latest fashions, retired Nationalist soldiers who speak with thick mainland Chinese accents, Buddhist nuns, Tibetan monks, southeast Asian labourers and swarms of college and high-school students.
+Nor should they pack their schedule with too much sightseeing, as one of Taipei’s most pleasurable pastimes is simply lingering on a busy street and watching passers-by: office workers in the latest fashions, Buddhist nuns, Tibetan monks, southeast Asian labourers and swarms of college and high-school students.